Kosmin/rewardmanager/README.md

 - Retrieve a user’s redemption history

 ## Bonus Features:
-_given the extra time, I decided to spice up my solution a little bit.
+_given the extra time I was told others may be using, I decided to spice up my solution a little bit.
 Hopefully it's not an issue_

 - UI (fully functioning) - using `NextJS`, `React`, `Redux`, `Redux Sagas`, `Redux & NextJS Routing`
 - Orchestration - using `Docker`, `Kubernetes` and `Skaffold` (for local dev)